natecook1000/swift-experimental-string-processing/Documentation/Evolution/StringProcessingAlgorithms.md

 extension Collection {
     /// Returns a new collection of the same type by removing initial elements
     /// that satisfy the given predicate from the start.
+    ///
-    /// - Parameter predicate: A closure that takes an element of the sequence
+    /// - Parameter predicate: A closure that takes an element of the collection
     /// as its argument and returns a Boolean value indicating whether the
-    /// element should be removed from the collection.
+    /// element should be removed.
     /// - Returns: A collection containing the elements of the collection that are
     ///  not removed by `predicate`.
     public func trimmingPrefix(while predicate: (Element) throws -> Bool) rethrows -> SubSequence